ortegarod/ws_droneOS/README.md

    - `drone_core`: Contains the ROS 2 environment and Drone SDK
    - `micro_agent`: Runs the Micro-XRCE-DDS-Agent for PX4 communication

+   > If you run `docker compose ... up -d --build` without specifying services, it will also attempt to start `camera_service`.
+This service requires a physical camera and appropriate drivers, and may not function correctly or could produce errors if run on a system without a connected and configured camera.
    >

    > ### `micro_agent` Container